axaypranami/CountingPeople/README.md

 # CountingPeople
-To count number of people entered in society.
+<br>To count number of people entered in society.
-This is just for fun.
+<br>This is just for fun.
-The development is purely based on HTML, CSS & JavaScript.
+<br>The development is purely based on HTML, CSS & JavaScript.